mbadolato/iTerm2-Color-Schemes/README.md

 ### Termux color schemes

 Copy the theme content from `termux/` and paste the content to `~/.termux` directory as `~/.termux/colors.properties` file and run `termux-reload-settings` to apply the theme.

+### Generic color schemes

+These schemes work with any terminal emulator with support for the OSC 4 escape code (including the Linux console, GNOME Terminal, and more).

+Copy the shell script from `generic/` and paste the script to `~/bin/set-colors.sh`, or wherever you prefer to put shell scripts.
+Then add `bash ~/bin/set-colors.sh` to your shell's config file (`~/.bashrc`, `~/.zshrc`, etc).

 ### Previewing color schemes